 Maggie is an assistant professor in the Department of Medicine of the University of Colorado Anschutz Medical Campus.
 She received her bachelor degree in biology (hon.) and computer science (min.) at the University of Waterloo and her doctorate degree in Chemistry at the University of Hong Kong, followed by postdoctoral training at the University of California at Los Angeles.
 Her research interest is in understanding protein homeostasis and dynamics in cardiovascular and fibrotic diseases.
 Outside the lab, she likes building miniatures, horror movies, and Square Enix games.

-Silas is a 2nd-year PhD student in Structural Biology and Biochemistry.
+Silas is a second-year PhD student in Structural Biology and Biochemistry at CU AMC.
 Originally from Kansas City, MO, he received his BS in Biology from Truman State University in May 2017.
-His work focuses on characterizing changes in protein glycosylation during the progression of heart disease and determining how these changes may affect cardiac proteostasis and protein-protein interactions.
+His research focuses on characterizing changes in protein glycosylation during the progression of heart disease and determining how these changes may affect cardiac proteostasis and protein-protein interactions.
 While not in the lab, he enjoys watching horror movies, hiking in the mountains, and illustration.

 Julianna is a biology major at the University of Colorado Denver.